ssteja698/portfolio-about/README.md

-# Sai Siva Teja Bejjipuram – Portfolio
+# About Sai Siva Teja Bejjipuram

-A modern, high-performance portfolio website built with React, TypeScript, Vite, and Tailwind CSS.
+A modern, high-performance portfolio about website built with React, TypeScript, Vite, and Tailwind CSS.

 ## Features
 - **Hero section** with name, title, and contact info